 All adults are asked to help monitor our common areas to insure their proper use.
 Replacing damaged plants and trees is expensive to all homeowners.

 Homeowners with residences adjacent to common areas should familiarize themselves with the legal property boundaries to make certain their landscaping, fences, and personal utilities do not infringe upon common area tracts.
 The Association has the right to file liens against properties where there is an infringement upon those areas and take other legal action.

 The City of Beaverton sweeps our streets once a month.
 To assure sweeping in front of your house, please be sure vehicles are not parked on the street.
 Piles of leaves and other debris will not be removed by the sweeper.
 This material, as with any other yard waste, should be gathered up and disposed of by the owner.
 City sweeping is usually done the first week of each month.

 Please enjoy the usage of the common areas, and if you have any questions or suggestions please contact the Maintenance Director.

 Volunteers keep the Four Seasons Homeowners Association a strong and actively working association.
 Without volunteers, this would not be possible.
-Dues are held at a minimum because volunteers perform tasks that some associations pay a management company to do.
+Dues are reduced because volunteers perform tasks that some associations pay a management company to do.

 Volunteers are constantly needed.
 It is a great way to meet your neighbors and feel a part of your area.
-If you would like to be a volunteer, please call one of the directors listed on the Contact page.
+If you would like to be a volunteer, please call one of the directors listed on the website Contacts page.